xuan07472/ultralytics/docs/usage/python.md

           from ultralytics import YOLO

           model = YOLO("model.pt")
-          # It'll use the data yaml file in model.pt if you don't set data.
+          # It'll use the data YAML file in model.pt if you don't set data.
           model.val()
           # or you can set the data you want to val
           model.val(data='coco128.yaml')